Zunino hits 3-run HR; Rays bash Sox to complete 4-game sweep

 Rays: Brent Honeywell Jr., one of the organization’s top pitching prospects threw live BP two days ago.
 He underwent a decompression procedure on his right ulnar nerve on May 20 and hadn’t thrown to hitters since April of 2019.

 Red Sox: SS Xander Bogaerts had the day off.
-Manager Ron Roenicke said: “He’s got some stuff going on in his lower half, some fatigue there.”
+Roenicke said: “He’s got some stuff going on in his lower half, some fatigue there.”
 He expects him back in the lineup Friday against the Yankees.

 UP NEXT